ntwalibas/contracts/README.md

 # Contracts - an assertion library

-**STATUS:** API stabilization.
-Feedback highly appreciated!
+**STATUS:** Full test coverage and more predicates.

-> This library is not production ready.
-Please don't use it in production but do play with it!
-It's a proof-of-concept.
+> This library is *somewhat* production ready.
+Please don't use it yet for sensitive data validation like in the money related domain.

 Contracts is a library to help you write quite intersting assertions.
 Initially, I was looking at making design by contract possible in PHP but due to the nature of task, I ended up settling with assertions but kept the name.